Union Calendar No. 115

 IN THE HOUSE OF REPRESENTATIVES

-Mr. Whitfield (for himself, Mr. Pallone, Mr. Norwood, and Mr. Strickland) introduced the following bill; which was referred to the Committee on Energy and Commerce
+Ms. Johnson of Texas (for herself and Mr. Lucas) introduced the following bill; which was referred to the Committee on Science, Space, and Technology

 Reported with an amendment, committed to the Committee of the Whole House on the State of the Union, and ordered to be printed